 Rice Bay – Possibly the best known neighborhood in Belle Hall, Rice Bay is located along the familiar streets of Antebellum Lane, Historic Drive, Rice Bay Drive, Pritchard’s Point and Robyn’s Glen Drive.
 Most of the homes were built between 1997-2000 and the majority of homes are one story, varying in size from 1,300-2,300 sq. ft.

 We are finishing the tours of neighborhoods off of Long Point Road and heading into Belle Hall Shopping Center, one of my favorite shopping areas in Mt.
 Pleasant.
 There are lots of fast food options like Wendy’s and Steinmart.
 There’s a Moe’s, a great Mexican food restaurant, then Pawley’s Front Porch (Now, Another Broken Egg Cafe), The Back Packer, a nice higher end store, where you can get Patagonia and camping gear, salons for massages, etc., as well as Long Point Pharmacy, with better prices than Walmart, the cleaners, and my favorite grocery store, Harris Teeter, The Dog and Duck, just tons of restaurants.
 There is a Starbucks on the corner, a dentist, Urban Nirvana, one of my favorite spas in Mt.
 Pleasant, where you can get a facial or massage.
 There is TCBY where you can get frozen yogurt, The Coastal Cupboard, which is locally owned and much like William Sonoma and they conduct cooking classes, The Great Harvest Bread Company, a great sandwich shop and CVS drugstore.
-Another of my favorites is Handpicked that sells jewelry, Cupcake, my kid’s favorite place, McAlister’s Deli, a juice bar, a bagel shop….just a great shopping center.
-There is Sport’s Clips, a Sushi Bar and Grill, Hibachi, a PetSmart, another Mexican Restaurant, as well as Amalfi’s which an Italian Restaurant, a wine bar, a Pilates studio and a Tuesday Morning, which is similar to Marshalls Homegoods.
+Another of my favorites is Handpicked that sells jewelry; Cupcake, my kid’s favorite place, McAlister’s Deli, a juice bar, a bagel shop….just a great shopping center.
+There is Sport’s Clips, a Sushi Bar and Grill, Hibachi, a PetSmart, another Mexican Restaurant, as well as Amalfi’s which is an Italian Restaurant, a wine bar, a Pilates studio and a Tuesday Morning, which is similar to Marshalls Homegoods.